webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 * Web Developers who don’t even know what WebRTC solves, and want to learn more.
 * Someone who is already building with WebRTC but wants to know more beyond the APIs.
 * Established Developer who needs help debugging.
-* WebRTC implementor who needs clarification on a specific part.
+* WebRTC implementer who needs clarification on a specific part.

 # Designed for multiple readings